Fundamental analysis of equity shares is the basic understanding of the basic foundation of every share before investing.

 P/E RATIO = PRICE OF SHARE / EARNINGS PER SHARE

-For every investors, it is a mandate tool to check the valuation of P/E. This is the most important valuation in the fundamental analysis.
+For every investor, it is a mandated tool to check the valuation of P/E. This is the most important valuation in the fundamental analysis.
 Lesser the P/E ratio higher the attractiveness of the stocks.

 · P/ E ratio < 12 – Very Attractive (Undervalued)

 · P/E ratio 12-16 – Attractive